Proper Medication Disposal: How to Safely Get Rid Of Unwanted Medicine

 Protecting identity and personal information

-Did you know that someone could potentially get your older adult’s name, pharmacy, prescription, and doctor’s information off of one prescription label?
+Did you know that someone could potentially get your loved one’s name, pharmacy, prescription, and doctor’s information off of one prescription label?

-To prevent this from happening, the Federal Trade Commission has recommendations for preventing identity fraud when it comes to your medical records and prescriptions.
+To prevent this, the Federal Trade Commission offers recommendations to help protect your medical records and prescriptions from identity fraud.

-It’s highly recommended that you remove and shred all prescription labels prior to medication disposal.
+It’s highly recommended that you remove and shred all prescription labels before disposing of the medication.

 If you don’t have a portable shredder at home, you can collect all the prescription labels and take them to your local Office Depot or UPS store to get them securely shredded for a small fee.

-If you’re donating unused medicine, the prescription label may have an expiration date on it.
+If you’re donating unused medicine, the prescription label may include an expiration date.
 Ask the organization where you’re donating what to do with the label before you remove it from the bottle/packaging.

-If you have medical supplies that are not prescriptions like mobility equipment, incontinence supplies, cleaning supplies, or dental supplies, you can typically donate those to local aging services programs, medical equipment lending programs, or medical ministries.
+Suppose you have medical supplies that are not prescriptions, such as mobility equipment, incontinence supplies, cleaning supplies, or dental supplies.
+In that case, you can typically donate them to local aging services programs, medical equipment lending programs, or medical ministries.

-These types of organizations help to fix up and clean equipment and then lend it out for free to people in the community who need it.
+These types of organizations help repair and clean equipment, then lend it to community members who need it.

 Even already open supplies, like a box of adult diapers or bed pads, can be donated to someone in need through these programs.